danielbyun/epic_react/TIL.md

 #### Second Exercise: Intro to Raw React APIs

 - Intro to Raw React API
-- Got to practice using React.createElement, not using JSX yet.
+- Got to practice using React.createElement, not using jsx yet.
 - Can execute React codes inside HTML by importing sripts

 ```jsx